omf2097/openomf/CONTRIBUTING.md

 Pull requests:
 * must not have any build errors
 * must be formatted using clang-format
+* must be formatted using cmake-format, when changing the build scripts
 * must be verified using clang-tidy

 ### PR workflow if you don't have merge rights